MarynaPR/employee-tracker-application/Readme.md

 ## Testing :repeat_one:

-Because this application is not deployed, here's a  link to a walkthrough video that demonstrates its functionality and all of the acceptance criteria below being met.
+Because this application is not deployed, here's a [link](https://drive.google.com/file/d/1kEkKu5LluRS3iOYKoElEEEtXUsfJUFLl/view) to a walkthrough video that demonstrates its functionality.

 ## Contribution :heavy_plus_sign:

 Contributions, issues and feature requests are welcome.
-Feel free to check out [issues page](https://github.com/MarynaPR/Employee-Tracker-Application/issues) Give :star: if this project helped you.
+Feel free to check out [issues page](https://github.com/MarynaPR/Employee-Tracker-Application/issues).
+Give :star:

 ### Questions :question:
 Feel free to contact me with any questions via email :e-mail: pryadkamaryna@gmail.com.